 An incomparable mix of elegance & informality

 The historic tall ship Sea Cloud belonged to Marjorie Merriweather Post and E.F.
 Hutton in the 1930s and retains the charm and elegance of that golden age.
 Polished brass capstans and portholes gleam, teak decks glow, and interiors are fitted with Italian marble and paneled in carved oak.
-Enjoy the grace and class of an extraordinarily elegant ship—as you also enjoy the casual attitude and informal style of expedition travel.
+Enjoy the grace and class of an extraordinarily elegant ship—as you also enjoy the casual attitude and informal style of Caribbean cruise travel.

 Relive the golden age of sail—in shorts & deck shoes

 There’s no need to dress up ever; while the ship’s dining room and lounge are suitable for black-tie formality, you’ll find a certain lighthearted delight in enjoying it in casual dress.
 There’s no assigned seating in the dining room; in fact many tables accommodate uneven numbers.
 This makes for easy mingling and the fun of sharing breakfast, lunch, or dinner with different new friends, or staff.
 And independent travelers can count on a welcome everywhere they turn.
 We invite you to freely roam the ship, discovering the nooks and crannies.
 And you’re always welcome on the bridge to watch the calm business of ship navigation unfold.

 Sociable deck spaces and places to relax